bpp/bpp-manual/bpp-4-manual.md

 branch, the rates for its two daughter branches are specified as independent gamma variables with the mean to be the rate of the parental branch and with the variance to be $\nu_i$.
-Clock 3 is currently implemented for the MSC model only and is unavailable under the MSci model.
+Clock 3 is currently implemented for the MSC model only and is unavailable under the MSC-I model.

 Note that a larger variance $\nu_i$ implies a more serious violation of